unification-com/xfund-router/go-ooo/README.md

 ## testapp

-`testapp` can be used to test AdHoc DEX queries.
-It is useful for quickly testing AdHoc data retrieval without needing to deploy and run a full development network stack (Docker `devnet`, `go-ooo` application, running on-chain queries etc.)
+`testapp` can be used to test DEX price queries.
+It is useful for quickly testing price data retrieval without needing to deploy and run a full development network stack (Docker `devnet`, `go-ooo` application, running on-chain queries etc.)

 1. Build the `testapp`